BagToad/GamerPals.xyz/content/docs/info/rules.md

 ## 4. No NSFW or overly graphic material

-We recognize gaming culture has a connection to banter, and some degree of topics not typically "safe for work" will typically arise.
+We recognize gaming culture has a connection to banter, and some degree of topics not typically "safe for work" will arise.

 However, excessively sexual language, jokes, or images can get in the way of platonics and friend-making.